Database Model Usage (Laravel Style)

 }

-Eloquent provides advanced support for subqueries, allowing you to extract information from related tables in a single query.
-For example, suppose we have a destinations table and a flights table that represents flights to destinations.
-The flights table contains an arrival_at field, indicating when the flight arrives at the destination.
+Eloquent provides advanced subquery support, allowing you to extract information from related tables with a single query.
+For example, suppose we have a destinations table and a flights table.
+The flights table contains an arrived_at field representing when the flight arrives at the destination.

-Using the select and addSelect methods provided by the subquery feature, we can query all destinations and the name of the last flight to each destination in a single query:
+Using the select and addSelect methods offered by the subquery feature, we can query all destinations and the names of the last flights arriving at each destination in a single statement:

 use app\model\Destination;